Articles and Blogs

 Published by: Hall Render

-Wednesday, April 29 Recap Note – We believe this is the most up-to-date information available at this time, but it is subject to change as circumstances warrant.
+Wednesday, May 13 Recap Note – We believe this is the most up-to-date information available at this time, but it is subject to change as circumstances warrant.
 Also, all finalized resources can be found on the COVID-19 Resource Center page of Hall Render’s website.
-HRSA to Host Webinar on COVID-19 Uninsured Program Portal The Health Resources...
+CMS Launches Toolkit on State Actions to Mitigate COVID-19 in Nursing Homes...
 READ MORE